aloytag/electrical-grid-simulator/README.md

 <img src="./img/app_icon.png" alt="EGS logo" width="200">
 </p>

+> __Warning__
 <span style="color:red">
 <b>IMPORTANT NOTE: This application is considered in alpha stage.
-So you can expect incomplete sections and some (or many) bugs.</b>
+So you can expect incomplete sections and some (or many) bugs.
+It is also possible that new changes may cause incompatibilities with older versions (old files that no longer work with newer versions of the program).</b>
 </span>
 </br></br>